MicrochipTech/avr128da48-adc-differential-example/README.md

 ## Configurations

-PD4 - Consfiured as AIN4
+PD4 - Configured as AIN4

-PD3 - Consfiured as AIN3
+PD3 - Configured as AIN3

 ADC0 - Configured in Free Run Mode to accumulate 64 samples